ywamsendai/ywamsendai-docs/docs/students/assignments.md

 ---
-id: assignments
-title: DTS Assignments
+sidebar_position: 4
 ---

+# DTS Assignments

 In order to successfully complete the DTS, there are assignments that need to be completed throughout the school.